The Howling Movie Franchise: Disappointing Sequels, But One Classic

 The Howling

-The Howling is the first movie in the franchise and is widely regarded as a fine flick and a great werewolf film and while it may not reach the same level as films like American Werewolf in London, it still holds its own and provides a strong viewing experience for fans of the genre.
+The Howling is the first movie in the franchise and is widely regarded as a fine flick and a great werewolf film and while it may not reach the same level as films like American Werewolf in London, it still holds its own.

-The movie has a suspenseful plot and a refreshing take on the werewolf mythos.
-Without spoiling anything, I highly recommend this movie to any horror fan looking for a good werewolf film.
+The movie has a suspenseful plot and a refreshing take on the werewolf mythos, and without spoiling anything, I highly recommend this movie to any horror fan looking for a good werewolf film.
 [The Howling on IMDB]

 The Howling II: Your Sister Is a Werewolf

-One of the major issues with the movie was the inconsistencies with the location and languages used.
-While the movie was meant to be set in Transylvania, it was clearly filmed in Czechoslovakia, as indicated by the train station and the use of the Czech language and this lack of attention to detail in this aspect takes away from the authenticity of the setting and made it difficult to fully immerse in the story.
+One of the major issues with the movie are the inconsistencies with the location and languages used, as while the movie was meant to be set in Transylvania, it was clearly filmed in what was known as Czechoslovakia at the time, as indicated by the train station and the use of the Czech language.

-Howling III: The Marsupials takes an interesting premise by setting the movie in Australia, showcasing the marsupial werewolves, but the execution of this movie falls short, resulting in poor storytelling and a lack of proper rules for werewolves.
+The Howling III: The Marsupials took another interesting premise by setting the movie in Australia, showcasing the marsupial werewolves, but the execution of this movie again falls short, resulting in poor storytelling and a lack of proper rules for werewolves.

 The underutilized setting of Australia is a missed opportunity really, as the film fails to fully explore the potential of this location and the lack of established rules for the werewolves leaves you confused and disconnected from the story.

-Despite its flaws, it does have the potential for entertainment due to its sheer weirdness.
-The bizarre premise and strange plot twists can provide some amusement for those who enjoy unconventional and offbeat movies.
+Despite its flaws, it does have the potential for some entertainment due to its sheer weirdness, as the bizarre premise and strange plot twists can provide some amusement for those who enjoy unconventional and offbeat movies.
 [The Howling III on IMDB]

 The Howling IV: The Original Nightmare